hivesolutions/migratore/readme.md

 ## Commands

-* `version` - Prints a help message about the cli interface
+* `help` - Prints a help message about the cli interface
 * `version` - Prints the current version of migratore
+* `environ` - Displays the current environment in the standard output
 * `list` - Lists the executed migrations on the current database
 * `errors` - Lists the various errors from migration of the database
 * `trace [id]` - Prints the traceback for the error execution with the provided id